-Mix all ingredients well together and store in a dry place.
-The optimal amount depends on the number of dishes, the degree of soiling and the hardness of the water.
-Try it with one or two spoonfuls at the beginning.
-After a few passes, you'll notice what the optimal amount of dishwashing liquid is for your dishwasher.
+Mix all the ingredients together well and store in a dry place.
+The optimum amount depends on the number of dishes, the degree of soiling and the water hardness.
+Try one or two spoonfuls to start with.
+After a few cycles, you will notice what the optimum amount of dishwasher detergent is for your dishwasher.

-Important: Do not use the automatic program, but a program with a maximum temperature of 50 degrees Celsius, because at higher temperatures, the transformation of the citric acid can cause deposits.
+Important: Do not use the automatic program, but a program with a maximum temperature of 50 degrees Celsius, as the conversion of citric acid can cause deposits at higher temperatures.

-If you want more natural dishwashing recipes, check out this article: Make dishwashing liquid yourself - natural & plastic-free
+If you would like more recipes for natural washing-up liquid, take a look at this article: Make your own washing-up liquid - natural & plastic-free

 3. washing soda cleaning from grease, lime and dirt

-Mix one to two tablespoons of soda with a liter of water and you get a simple solution that can easily remove almost any stain.
-Simply spray it on the affected area, let it soak in and wipe it off with a cloth or rag.
+Mix one to two tablespoons of soda with one liter of water and you will have a simple solution that can easily remove almost any stain.
+Simply spray onto the affected area, leave to work and wipe off with a cloth or rag.
 Another cool washing soda application for household cleaning.

 4. use washing soda as toilet cleaner

 You don't even need a recipe for this great tip.
-Just put a tablespoon of soda in the toilet, spread it with the brush and let it work for a short time.
-Urine scale can also be easily removed with soda.
+Simply pour a tablespoon of soda into the toilet, spread it around with a brush and leave it to work for a short time.
+Soda can also be used to easily remove urine scale.

 - 2 tablespoons soda (Soda you get here)

-Mix water and vinegar in a ratio of 1:1 and dissolve two tablespoons of soda in the solution.
-This mixture is a simple way to fight urine scale.
+Mix water and vinegar in a 1:1 ratio and dissolve two tablespoons of soda in the solution.
+This mixture is a simple way to combat urine scale.

-5. washing soda to neutralize odors in T-shirts.
+5. washing soda to neutralize odours in T-shirts

-If your cotton shirts still release an unpleasant odor after washing, it's time for a solution.
-Dissolve one tablespoon of soda in five liters of water and wait 30 minutes.
-Put the dirty laundry in the water and let it soak overnight.
-After that, the laundry can be washed normally.
-This tip is mainly for white laundry.
-With colored laundry you have to be careful not to attack the color.
-Therefore, it is better to start with less soda (one tablespoon per 10 liters).
+If your cotton shirts still have an unpleasant odor after washing, it's time for a solution.
+Dissolve a tablespoon of soda in five liters of water and wait 30 minutes.
+Place the dirty laundry in the water and leave it to soak overnight.
+The laundry can then be washed as normal.
+This tip is primarily intended for white laundry.
+You need to be careful with colored laundry so as not to attack the color.
+It is therefore better to start with less soda (one tablespoon per 10 liters).

 6. cleaning upholstery/carpet with washing soda

-To clean upholstery and carpet you need liquid soda.
+You will need liquid soda to clean upholstery and carpet.
 Take a cloth and wet it with warm water.
 Now put a little soda on the cloth and rub it on the affected areas.
 Repeat the process a few times.
-After some time the stains should be removed.
-Positive side effect: Upholstery and carpets smell fresh again after a "soda cleaning".
-A cool washing soda application in the household, right?
+After a while, the stains should be removed.
+Positive side effect: upholstery and carpets smell fresh again after a "soda cleaning".
+A cool household soda washing application, isn't it?

 The difference of soda and washing soda